Spinlogic/IaC_playground/README.md

 docker compose up -d
 ```

+each *dockerised" ubuntu server has its own IP address and is reachable from the host machine.

-Since, for [practical reasons](https://github.com/moby/moby/issues/11185), it is not possible to build an image that exposes all ports, you will need to expose the ports for each container in the docker-compose file.
+***NOTE:** Since, for [practical reasons](https://github.com/moby/moby/issues/11185), it is not possible to build an image that exposes all ports, you will need to expose the ports for each container in the docker-compose file.*

 # Infrastructure as Code (IaC)